elocemearg/ton/README.txt

-Building ton on Linux for Windows is also possible with MinGW, but you need to install mingw64, download OpenSSL (and CUnit if required) and build custom MinGW versions of them, then edit the paths at the top of compile_win.sh, then run that.
-This produces a Windows binary "ton.exe".
+Building ton on Linux for Windows is also possible with MinGW, but you need to install mingw64, download OpenSSL (and CUnit if required) and build custom MinGW versions of them.

 To configure and build OpenSSL with MinGW:
     * Download and unpack OpenSSL
     * Navigate to the unpacked directory
-* ./Configuire --cross-compile-prefix=x86_64-w64-mingw32- mingw64
+    * ./Configure --cross-compile-prefix=x86_64-w64-mingw32- mingw64
     * make

+ton's Makefile then requires the following environment variables to be set:
+MINGW_OPENSSL_ROOT: the path containing the libssl.a and libcrypto.a files
+you built with MinGW.
+MINGW_CUNIT_ROOT: the path to the top-level directory containing install/lib/libcunit.a.
+(This is only required if you're building ton.exe with the unit tests using TON_CUNIT=1.)

+Then run "make ton.exe".